Choosing a Domain Name

 Close your eyes and picture this… (well, don’t really close your eyes or you’ll never read the rest of this article – just pretend to)

 You’ve written your business plan.
 You have a great company name.
 You even have your marketing strategy all mapped out.
 Now it’s time to create your website.
-But first, you have to pick out a domain name…
+But first, you have to think about choosing a domain name…

 The sound of brakes squealing… followed by a crash… followed by a fiery explosion!